jeroenr/deplay/README.md

 [![endorse](http://api.coderwall.com/jeroenr/endorsecount.png)](http://coderwall.com/jeroenr)

-# debloy
+# deplay

-debloy is a capistrano plugin to facilitate the deployment of debian packages (inspired by supply_drop).
-It works by simply copying (using rsync, or scp) your debian packages to your servers and installing them through the package manager
+deplay is a capistrano plugin to facilitate the deployment of Play! applications (inspired by supply_drop).
+It works by packaging your Play! application and copying (using rsync, or scp) it to your servers

 ### Installation

-    gem install debloy
+    gem install deplay

 or with Bundler

-    gem 'debloy'
+    gem 'deplay'

 ### Tasks

-    cap debloy:bootstrap
+    cap deplay:setup

-This sets up the environment for dpkg or apt deployment, depending on your configuration.
+This sets up the environment for Play! deployment, depending on your configuration.

+    cap deplay:deploy_dev

+This deploys the Play! application on the target servers using development configuration.

-    cap debloy
+    cap deplay:deploy_prod

-This deploys the debian packages on the target servers.
+This deploys the Play! application on the target servers using production configuration.

+    cap deplay:stop

+Stops the Play! application.

-    cap debloy:teardown
+    cap deplay:start

-Cleans up the environment.
+Starts the Play! application.

 ### Configuration

 At the top of your deploy.rb

     require 'rubygems'
-    require 'debloy'
+    require 'deplay'

 then optionally set some variables

-    set :debian_source, '.'
+    set :app_name, 'my_app'

-the directory containing your debian packages that will be rsynced to the servers.
+the name of your app.
+Used for the log file and messages

-  	set :debian_target, '/tmp'
+  	set :log_dir, '/var/log'

-the temp directory on the target machine to hold the packages before installing.
+the log directory on the target machine.

- 	set :debian_package_manager, 'dpkg'
+ 	set :prod_conf, 'prod.conf'

-the debian package manager to use (one of [dpkg, apt]).
+the production configuration file to use.

-  	set :debian_stream_log, false
+  	set :deploy_to, '/var/lib/my_app'

-determines whether to stream the command output.
+the path to deploy to.

-	set :debian_filter, '*'
+	set :project_home, '.'

-a glob syntax filter to determine which packages to deploy.
-By default all will be deployed.
+the location of your Play! project (local path).